kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 of the observed objects.
 But there are several definitions for velocities (*radio*, *optical*, *apparent radial*).

-For the radio inteferometer, like the WSRT, an observer requesting for an observation, needs to specify:
+For the radio interferometer, like the WSRT, an observer requesting for an observation, needs to specify:

    * A rest frequency
    * A velocity or Doppler shift